 These poems were printed in the Telegram in 1907 and Star-Telegram in 1909.
 Like the poetry of the Burma-Shave roadside signs that began in 1925, each Doherty poem, no matter how sentimental, ended with a plug for his products.

 In 1911 the “bigger is better” Star-Telegram offered $10 ($256 today) for the best poem about “Why will Texas lead all other states in population when the 1920 census is taken?”
-Doherty listed Texas’s mineral resources and also seemed to allude to the Houston Ship Channel, which would open in 1914.
+In his poem Doherty listed Texas’s mineral resources and also seemed to allude to the Houston Ship Channel, which would open in 1914.
 (Texas was fifth in population in 1910.
 In the 1920 census Texas would still be fifth.)
 Clip is from June 15.

 On November 21, 1915 the Star-Telegram published a feature about Doherty, describing how the “barefooted Irish school boy” in Killarney had exasperated the schoolmaster—to the point of cane thrashings—by surreptitiously scribbling lines of poetry instead of applying himself to his lessons in spelling or long division.
 “Three delightful little volumes” of Doherty’s poems had been published “within the past few years,” the newspaper wrote.
 His later poetry, the newspaper said, was “tinged with a sadness” after the death of his daughter Mary Cecilia in 1910 at age twenty.

 W. J. Doherty died in 1934.
 Clip is from the October 30 Dallas Morning News.

 Walter Joseph Doherty is buried in the Calvary section of Oakwood Cemetery.

 Some views of the Eagle Steam Bakery Building (1895; enlarged by Weinman, 1907) on South Main, built on the site of Doherty’s grocery store of the 1880s: